• Take Me Bak 'OME

 Picture

-I know that Dave regretted making his home become such a public address.
+I think that Dave regretted making his home become such a publicly known address.
 Fans would hound him all the time.
-I know that his wife Jan became very agitated with the whole situation - especially when Dave was on tour most of the time.
+I know that his wife Jan eventually became very agitated with the whole situation - especially when Dave was on tour most of the time.

 Picture